Summary: in this tutorial, you will learn about MySQL stored procedures, their advantages, and disadvantages.

 MySQL stored procedures advantages

-- Stored procedures help reduce the traffic between application and database server because instead of sending multiple lengthy SQL statements, the application has to send only the name and parameters of the stored procedure.
+Stored procedures help reduce the network traffic between applications and MySQL Server.
+Because instead of sending multiple lengthy SQL statements, applications have to send only the name and parameters of stored procedures.

 MySQL stored procedures disadvantages